poudel-bibek/EnduRL/README.md

 tensorboard --logdir=~/ray_results/
 ```

-## Part 2: Generate rollouts from trained RL agent or using Classic controllers and save as csv files.
+## Part 2: Generate rollouts from trained RL agent or using Classic RVs (Heuristic and Model based) and save as csv files.
 ### RL agents:
 Replace the method name to be one of: ours, wu